LPCIC/elpi/ELPI.md

 - [Namespaces](#namespaces) are to avoid name conflicts.
 This is a very simple syntactic facility to add a prefix to all names declared in a specific region.

-- [Advanced modes](#advanced-modes) can be used to declare the same code with different modes under different names.

 - [Accumulate with paths](#accumulate-with-paths) accepts `accumulate "path".` so that one can use `.` in a file/path name.